pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-member-remove.md

 : The name of the Azure AD group to remove as a member.
 Specify either `userName`, `email`, `userId`, `aadGroupId` or `aadGroupName`.

 `--aadGroupId [aadGroupId]`
 : The object Id of the Azure AD group to remove as a member.
-Specify either `aadGroupId` or `aadGroupName`.
+Specify either `aadGroupId`, `aadGroupName` or `userName`

 `--aadGroupName [aadGroupName]`
 : The name of the Azure AD group to remove as a member.
-Specify either `aadGroupId` or `aadGroupName`.
+Specify either `aadGroupId`, `aadGroupName` or `userName`

 --8<-- "docs/cmd/_global.md"